 This quick and simple Double Chocolate Brownie Dessert recipe is a great hack for turning a shop bought brownie mix into an impressive looking dessert in no time at all.
+I’m all for quick and easy recipes like this and my popular Easy One Minute Gluten Free Fudgy Brownie in a Mug.
 This post will guide you through what brownie mixes are suitable, where you can get them and how you can adapt this recipe to make it your own.

 How do you make Double Chocolate Brownies from scratch?